The CTO's Playbook

 Each model represents a distinct trade-off between cost, control, speed, and risk.
 The wrong choice here is the most expensive decision a CTO can make.

-1. Build In-House (Core IP)
+1. Build (In-House)

 Pain